Skip to main content

 Philip Morris

 Philip Morris, one of the world’s leading international tobacco companies, is headquartered in New York City and listed on the New York Stock Exchange.
-However, it has no revenues coming from the US, as you can see in the 2023 annual report:
+However, it has no revenues coming from the US, as you can see in the 2024 annual report:

 Besides, as listed in the US, the trading currency is the USD.
 As a European investor, do you think that your risk exposure is the US Dollar?
-We know it does not sound clear at first, but you have no USD risk since you have no revenues from the US and, in theory, revenues translation should offset currency movement in the long run.
+We know it does not sound clear at first, but you have no USD risk since you have no revenues from the US and, in theory, revenue translation should offset currency movement in the long run.

-Looking just to 2023, you will notice that Philip Morris had a translation loss of $1,112 (3.16% of 2023 revenues).
+Looking just to 2024, you will notice that Philip Morris had a translation loss of $841 (2.20% of 2024 revenues).
 It means an appreciation of the USD against the average currencies in which Philip Morris sells its products.
 In theory, you would see an adverse stock price reaction due to the lower USD revenues.

 Nestlé